07 – Mauricie / Centre-du-Québec

 Combine your pleasures during your stay at Manoir du Lac William.
 Enjoy a delicious meal, enjoy outdoor activities and relax in our relaxation spa area and in our Nordic baths.

-Package includes: 1 night’s accommodation in a regular room, 1 American breakfast, 1 five course table d’hôte supper, tips on meals, access to the Nordic baths area, access to the free heated garage and activities on site.
+Package includes: 1 night’s accommodation in a regular room, 1 American breakfast, 1 5 course table d’hôte dinner, tips on meals, access to the Nordic baths area, access to the free heated garage and activities on site.

 Nice 12 room inn located in the heart of downtown La Tuque.
 Are you an outdoor enthusiast?
 The snowmobile trail passes right by the Inn!
 The sliding centers (cross-country skiing, downhill skiing), arena, snowshoeing trails, bicycle path, hiking are less than 10 minutes from the Inn.

 The White Lake Outfitter offers you a site where nature, pleasure and comfort are our trademarks.
 Our dynamic team awaits you all season long!